sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 Coverage criteria is usually qualitative - meaning all we can know is whether the criteria is fullfilled or not.
 Some quantitative coverage criteria exists that can tell us how much criteria is fulfilled (like percentage).

+In reality, specifications provided are informal and it's hard to get a precise and measurable coverage criteria from specification-based test suites.
+So, coverage criteria is usually code-based, meaning it's about how good the test suite covers the code.

 **Complexity**